 Explicit questioning, often known as System 2, is the basis of most traditional market research.
 But this testing only gets so far.
 The decisions people make are influenced by factors outside of their conscious awareness – so asking them questions doesn’t reveal their true responses.

 Instead, we use Implicit Association Testing, known as System 1 testing, which measures non-conscious perceptions and identifies how consumers really react to brands and products.

-People generally take time to process new information and work out how they ‘feel’ about it.
-Over time these ‘feelings’ become increasingly automatic, allowing the individual to devote less energy into re-evaluating what is already firmly established and connected in their minds.
-These established connections are what we pick up on in our tests, allowing us to get a better measure of how people truly feel.
+People take time to process new information and work out how they feel about it.
+Over time these feelings become increasingly automatic, allowing us to devote less energy into re-evaluating what is already established and connected in our minds.
+It’s these established connections that we pick up on in our tests, allowing us to get a better measure of how people feel.

-These tests can be used to measure how negative or positive people subconsciously feel about brands as well as how strongly they associate them with different concepts.
-For example, is your brand more strongly associated with being friendly, trustworthy or tasty after having been shown an advert?
+All these tests can be used to measure how people subconsciously feel about products or brands and how strongly they associate them with different concepts.
+For example, after having seen your new advert, is your brand now more strongly associated with being friendly, trustworthy or tasty?